Rob-Fletcher/notes/Diphoton/LowMassAnalysisRoadmap.md

 the photon reconstruction algorithms with no isolation applied.
 Because the photons come from electron bremsstrahlung their kinematics are slightly different than from electons and the shape must be corrected.

+### Electron to Photon Fake Rates
+Use dielectron and electron-photon events in a window around the Z peak in data.
+A template of the Drell-Yan background is then made.

+### Non-resonant Background Modeling
+Spurious signal method.
+Need to investigate new methods (SWiFt).

+### SM Higgs Background
+Since we are only searching up to 100 GeV, we shouldnt have to worry about this.

+## Systematic Uncertainties.
+Lots of systematics to evaluate.

+  * Production Mode
+  * Pile-up
+  * Energy Resolution
+  * Conversion Catagory
+  * Photon ID
+  * Photon Isolation
+  * Template fit (Z->ee)

+## Results
+Statistics and cross section limits.